vmware-archive/wavefront-opentracing-bundle-java/README.md

 > </br>
 >   * **This is the Wavefront by VMware Java Tracing Agent!**
 >   If this is not what you were looking for, see the [table](#wavefront-sdks) given below.
->   * Want to write code to instrument your application?
+>   * Want control over instrumenting your code?
 Use the [Wavefront Java OpenTracing SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java).
 >   * See <a href="https://docs.wavefront.com/tracing_instrumenting_frameworks.html">instrument your application for tracing</a> for more information.

 #### Wavefront SDKs